-To test the prediction that a deictic center does not by nature count as a logophoric center, we need to guarantee that the antecedent of a given exempt anaphor is the deictic center but that it is neither an attitude holder nor an empathy locus.
-This is the case in (49)-(50) using the motion verb venir 'come': the neighbor is construed as the deictic center (he is located at the goal of the motion, i.e. at the hospital), but not as the empathy locus (the expression ma chère 'my dear' requires the speaker to be the empathy locus).
-The exempt anaphors son propre and lui-même referring to the neighbor are not acceptable, 32 which confirms the prediction.

-https://commons.wikimedii.arg/wiki/File%3AJohannes Vermeer -
+To test whether deictic centers license exemption, we need to guarantee that the antecedent of a given exempt anaphor is the deictic center but is neither an attitude holder nor an empathy locus.
+This is the case in (51)-(52) using the motion verb venir 'come': the neighbor is construed as the deictic center (he is located at the goal of the motion, i.e. at the hospital), but not as the empathy locus (the expression ma chère 'my dear' requires the speaker to be the empathy locus).
+The exempt anaphors son propre and lui-même referring to the neighbor are not acceptable, which shows that deictic centers do not as such license exemption.31 https://commons.wikimedii.arg/wiki/File%3AJohannes Vermeer -